mrzepinski/es6-guide/let_+_const.md

 1. We can see that variable **a** is declared as global.
 Nothing surprising.

-2. Variable **b** is inside an **if block**, but in JavaScript it doesn’t create new scope.
+2. Variable **b** is inside an **if block**, but in JavaScript it doesn't create new scope.
 If you are familiar with other languages, you can be disappointed, but this is JavaScript and it works as you see.

 3. The next statement is a **for loop**. **C** variable is declared in this for loop, but also in global scope.

 4. Until variable **d** is declared in his own scope.
-It’s inside a function and only **function creates new scopes**.
+It's inside a function and only **function creates new scopes**.

 **Variables in JavaScript are hoisted to the top!**

-**Hoisting** is JavaScript’s default behavior of moving all declarations to the top of the current scope (**to the top of the current script** or **the current function**).
+**Hoisting** is JavaScript's default behavior of moving all declarations to the top of the current scope (**to the top of the current script** or **the current function**).

 In JavaScript, a variable can be declared after it has been used.
 In other words - a variable can be used before it has been declared!

-One more rule, more aware: JavaScript only hoists declarations, not initializations.
+One more rule, more aware: JavaScript only hoists declarations, not initialization.

 ```javascript
 // scope and variable hoisting